balance-io/ethereum-store/README.md

-# Ethereum Shop
+# Ethereum Store

-Demo Ethereum Shop using WalletConnect
+Demo Ethereum Store using WalletConnect

 For development